-Obama Administration Budget Proposals Would Expand Impact on Tax-Favored Retirement Benefits
+Obama Administration Budget Proposals Would Again Impact Retirement and Health Benefits

-On February 2, the Obama Administration released its budget request for Fiscal Year 2016.
-The new package includes numerous proposals that would restrict current retirement tax benefits, and some that would create new programs or exemptions.
-Many of these budget proposals track the Administration's proposals for fiscal years 2010-2015, but the 2016 package also includes several new items of significance to sponsors of tax-qualified retirement plans, including proposals to
+On February 9, the Obama Administration released its budget request for Fiscal Year 2017.
+This year's budget package once again includes numerous proposals affecting retirement, health, and welfare plans.
+Many are consistent with the administration's proposals from prior years, but the 2017 package also includes several new items of significance, including proposals to: